 - Holding a smoke-free outdoor music festival

 The Mille Lacs Band of Ojibwe has reservation lands in central Minnesota.
-Grantee activities include:
+Grantee activities included:

 - Conducting a community-wide health assessment